OP-Engineering/op-sqlite/README.md

 db.execute('PRAGMA mmap_size=268435456');
 ```

-If you use prepared statements plus memory mapping, you can get to inches of MMKV for the most performance critical queries:
+If you use prepared statements plus memory mapping, you can get to inches of MMKV for the most performance critical queries, here is a simple example writing/reading a single value.

 ![mmkv comparison](mmkv.png)